 Another advantage of this technique is the simplified management of SSL certificates: while before you had to install that on each server, now you can use it only on the “exposed” endpoint.

 Of course, when the internal servers are on the same LAN there are more advantages.

-API Gateways are useful when you have to share APIs with external clients, but for a simple application I think they add more difficulties than benefits.
-However, looking at the microservices world, a basic knowledge of this kind of technology is fundamental to create a scalable architecture.
+API Gateways are useful when you have to share APIs with external clients, but for a simple application, I think they add more difficulties than benefits.
+However, looking at the microservices world, a basic knowledge of this kind of technology is fundamental to creating a scalable architecture.